 Professor Kaufman has served in all three branches of the U.S. government.
 In the judicial branch, he was a U.S. Supreme Court Fellow and clerk to a judge on the U.S. Court of Appeals for the First Circuit.
 In the legislative branch, he was a Council on Foreign Relations International Affairs Fellow on the U.S. Senate Foreign Relations Committee, during which he was a lead architect of both the Elie Wiesel Genocide and Atrocities Prevention Act (enacted in January 2019) and the Syrian War Crimes Accountability Act (enacted in August 2018 as section 1232 of the National Defense Authorization Act).
 In the executive branch, he served at the U.S. Departments of State and Justice.
 He also has served at three international war crimes tribunals: the International Criminal Court (where he was the first American to serve) as well as the United Nations International Criminal Tribunals for Rwanda and for the Former Yugoslavia.
 In the private sector, Professor Kaufman has practiced law at O’Melveny & Myers LLP and worked at Google.

 Professor Kaufman has held many leadership positions in legal education and is involved in various academic organizations and think tanks.
-The immediate past Co-Chair of the American Society of International Law’s Human Rights Interest Group, Professor Kaufman currently serves as a member of the Yale Law School Association Executive Committee (which provides advice to the Law School and its Dean); Chair of the Association of American Law Schools‘ International Human Rights Section; Executive Committee member of the Association of American Law Schools‘ Criminal Law Section, National Security Law Section, and International Human Rights Section; Co-Organizer of the Law and Society Association‘s Collaborative Research Network (CRN) on Transitional Justice; Fellow of the Truman National Security Project; Board of Advisors member of Genocide Watch; and member of the American Political Science Association, International Studies Association, International Association of Genocide Scholars, and International Network of Genocide Scholars.
+Professor Kaufman is actively involved in the American Society of International Law (ASIL), the Association of American Law Schools (AALS), and the Law and Society Association (LSA).
+In ASIL, he is the current Co-Chair of the Development Committee, Co-Chair of the Transitional Justice & Rule of Law Interest Group, past Co-Chair of the Human Rights Interest Group, past member of the Development Committee, and past member of the Midyear Meeting Research Forum Committee.
+In AALS, he is past Chair of the International Human Rights Section and current Executive Committee member of four sections: the Criminal Law Section, National Security Section, International Law Section, and International Human Rights Section.
+In LSA, he is the current Co-Organizer of the Collaborative Research Network (CRN) on Transitional Justice.
+In addition, Professor Kaufman currently serves as a member of the Yale Law School Association Executive Committee (which provides advice to the Law School and its Dean); Fellow of the Truman National Security Project; Board of Advisors member of Genocide Watch; and member of the American Political Science Association, International Studies Association, International Association of Genocide Scholars, and International Network of Genocide Scholars.

 Professor Kaufman is actively involved in the Council on Foreign Relations (CFR).
 He is currently a CFR Life Member and Member of the CFR International Affairs Fellowship Selection Committee.
 He is a former CFR Term Member and a former CFR International Affairs Fellow.

-Professor Kaufman is also deeply committed to the Association of Marshall Scholars (AMS).
-He is Vice President of the AMS Board of Directors and serves on the Marshall Scholar Regional Selection Committee for Florida, Georgia, North Carolina, South Carolina, Tennessee, Alabama, Mississippi, Puerto Rico, and the U.S. Virgin Islands.
-He previously served on the Marshall Scholar Regional Selection Committee for Texas, Colorado, New Mexico, Oklahoma, Arkansas, and Louisiana.
+Professor Kaufman is deeply committed to the Association of Marshall Scholars (AMS).
+He is Vice President of the AMS Board of Directors and Chair of the Marshall Alumni Newsletter Committee.
+He currently serves on the Marshall Scholar Regional Selection Committee for Florida, Georgia, North Carolina, South Carolina, Tennessee, Alabama, Mississippi, Puerto Rico, and the U.S. Virgin Islands, and he previously served on the Marshall Scholar Regional Selection Committee for Texas, Colorado, New Mexico, Oklahoma, Arkansas, and Louisiana.

 Professor Kaufman frequently consults for a wide array of individuals and organizations in the public and private sectors.
 He has advised, among others, two successful U.S. presidential campaigns, the White House National Security Council, the U.S. Department of State, the U.S. Department of Defense, the U.S. Senate Foreign Relations Committee, sitting and prospective members of the U.S. Congress, the Lieutenant Governor of a U.S. state, the New York City Office of the Mayor, and Meta (formerly known as Facebook).
 He has also testified as an expert witness to the United Kingdom and Belgian parliaments.

 Professor Kaufman has received numerous awards for his work.
 Dartmouth College Tuck School of Business students named him “A Leader of Our Generation,” Humanity in Action bestowed on him its Dr. Louis Rabineau Award to “recognize outstanding leadership,” the Diplomatic Courier and Young Professionals in Foreign Policy recognized him as one of the world’s “Top 99 Under 33 Foreign Policy Leaders,” the J.W.
-Saxe Memorial Fund awarded him its prize for public service, the chief prosecutor of the International Criminal Court awarded him a certificate of commendation, the chief prosecutor of the United Nations International Criminal Tribunals for Rwanda and for the Former Yugoslavia presented him with an award for “outstanding contributions to international criminal justice,” and he was an invited delegate to the International Achievement Summit hosted by Steven Spielberg and George Lucas.
+Saxe Memorial Fund awarded him its prize for public service, the chief prosecutor of the International Criminal Court awarded him a certificate of commendation, the chief prosecutor of the United Nations International Criminal Tribunals for Rwanda and for the Former Yugoslavia presented him with an award for “outstanding contributions to international criminal justice,” the Genocide Survivors Foundation and the Million Lives Genocide Relief Fund jointly presented him with the 2024 Human Rights Champion Award for “unwavering commitment to human rights and supporting survivors of genocide and other mass atrocity crimes,” and he was an invited delegate to the International Achievement Summit hosted by Steven Spielberg and George Lucas.